TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 ## Next Steps

 ### Short-term Tasks
-1. **Refactor Memory Initialization**: Modify `KernelInitializer.InitializeMemory` to use DI to resolve the `IMemoryDb` instance and return it alongside `IKernelMemory`.
-Update `Program.cs` to use this resolved instance and remove the `MemoryHelper` reflection logic.
+- **(Done)** Refactor Memory Initialization: `KernelInitializer.InitializeMemory` now uses DI to resolve the `IMemoryDb` instance and returns it alongside `IKernelMemory`. `Program.cs` uses this resolved instance and no longer uses the `MemoryHelper` reflection logic.
 2. **Testing with Larger Datasets**: Test the system with larger Excel files to evaluate performance and accuracy
 3. **Filter Generation Improvements**: Enhance the filter generation prompt to handle more complex queries
 4. **Error Handling**: Continue improving error handling for edge cases in Excel processing